silversub/terraform/provider/keyprotect-resources.md

 To use the `ibm_kp_key` resource, the region parameter in the `provider.tf` file must be set to the same region that your Key Protect service instance is in.
 If no region parameter is specified, `us-south` is used by default.
 If the region in the `provider.tf` file is different from the Key Protect instance, the instance cannot be retrieved by Terraform and the Terraform action fails.
 {: note}

+Before you start working with your resource, make sure to review the [required parameters](/docs/terraform?topic=terraform-provider-reference#required-parameters) that you need to specify in the `provider` block of your Terraform configuration file.

 ### Sample Terraform code
 {: #kp-key-sample}